devnup/ts-framework/README.md

 ts-framework
 ============

-A minimalistic framework for typescript based applications.
+A minimalistic framework for typescript based applications, with async/await and decorators support.

 ## Getting Started